microsoft/appcenter-sdk-apple/README.md

 * An iOS project that is set up in Xcode 8.1 on macOS version 10.11 or later.
 * The minimum OS target supported by the Mobile Center SDK is iOS 8.0 or later.
+* This readme assumes that the developers are using Swift 3 syntax and want to integrate the all services.

 ## 2. Integrate the SDK